 - Training in researching and engaging significant global issues and discerning culture

 - Observation and training with local ministry leaders

 - Training for community action together with a mentor from your home community**

 - Developing a ministry project to start in your home community

-*This initiative will also include a post-residential program curriculum that includes elements to be completed with their mentor.
-Mentors will be brought in for the final 24 hours of the residential program for training and to refine a ministry project to be completed by the student in the months following.
+**Youth Becoming Leaders also includes a post-program curriculum to be completed with their mentor.
+Mentors will be brought in for the final day of the residential program for training and to refine a ministry project to be completed by the student in the months following.
 There will be no cost to the mentor for this trip.